 (a) All sewer charges shall be dated and sent out to the owner of the premises served or to whom the owner may direct at regular intervals.
-Such sewer service charges shall be added to and made a part of the water bill if customers receive water service from the city, or by separate billing if water service is from other than the city.
-Provisions of this Code relative to the payment of delinquent water bills shall also apply to delinquent sewer bills in all respects, including the discontinuance of water service for nonpayment of sewer charges as set forth in section 38-59.
+Such sewer service charges shall be added to and made a part of the water bill if customers receive water service from the City, or by separate billing if water service is from other than the City.
+Provisions of this Code relative to the payment of delinquent water bills shall also apply to delinquent sewer bills in all respects, including the discontinuance of water service for nonpayment of sewer charges as set forth in section 38-58.

-(b) The owner of the premises, as well as the occupants thereof, shall have 30 days to notify the utility accounting department of any change of building structure and/or use to ensure correct monthly charges.
-The city will be under no obligation to credit or refund any account beyond expiration of the 30-day notification period.
+(b) The owner of the premises, as well as the occupants thereof, shall have thirty days to notify the utility accounting department of any change of building structure and/or use to ensure correct monthly charges.
+The City will be under no obligation to credit or refund any account beyond expiration of the thirty-day notification period.

-(c) In the event any user of the wastewater treatment facilities neglects, fails or refuses to pay the rates, fees or charges imposed or levied by this article for the connection or use of the wastewater treatment plant or facilities, such rates, fees or charges shall constitute a lien upon the real property so served by such sewer connection.
+(c) In the event any user of the WWTW neglects, fails or refuses to pay the rates, fees or charges imposed or levied by this article for the connection or use of the WWTW or facilities, such rates, fees or charges shall constitute a lien upon the real property so served by such sewer connection.
 The amount due will be collected in the same manner as though it were part of the taxes.
-This is an additional remedy to others of the city.
+This is an additional remedy to others of the City.

-(Code 1965, § 25-47(b), (c))
+(Code 1965, § 25-47(b), (c); Ord.
+No. 2892, 2-21-96; Ord.
+3615, 4-7-04)

 Sec.
 38-60.
-Same--Review.
+Same-Review.

-The rates and charges for wastewater service are established so that each user class pays its proportionate share of the costs of wastewater treatment services, and the city manager or his designee is hereby directed to annually review the charge structure to assure that proportionality between user classes is maintained and to recommend modifications as appropriate.
-Each user shall be notified annually by the city of the rate and that portion of the user charges which are attributable to wastewater treatment services.
+The rates and charges for wastewater service are established so that each user class pays its proportionate share of the costs of wastewater treatment services, and the City Manager is hereby directed to annually review the charge structure to assure that proportionality between user classes is maintained and to recommend modifications as appropriate.
+Each user shall be notified annually by the City of the rate and that portion of the user charges which are attributable to wastewater treatment services.